Become a Community Partner

-52.9% of youth in Kent County claim that they do not know any adults in their neighborhood with whom they could talk about something important.
+60.8% of middle school students in Kent County claim that they do not anyone in their neighborhood with whom they could talk about something important (Kent County Prevention Coalition).

 Combine that with the prevalence of gangs who are actively recruiting youth without strong support systems and it’s no wonder that many children feel as if they have nowhere to turn.